 The following post comes from Adventures of Lauren.
-Lauren just completed a summer internship in youth ministry at a church in Virginia and had a eye opening experience on a mission trip to Philadelphia, which is what this post is about.
-Lauren is entering her senior year at Grove City College in PA.
+She is a senior at Grove City College majoring in Biblical and Religious Studies and attends Grace Anglican in Slippery Rock.
+Lauren wrote this during an internship in youth ministry at a church in Virginia having had a eye opening experience on a mission trip to Philadelphia, which is what this post is about.

 The organizations I have been working with has a heart to eradicate injustice and poverty in this city.
 They seek to show the love of Christ by services that enable the homeless to: eat, sleep, shower, get clothes for interviews, create online applications, have a mailing address, and so much more.
 God is doing fabulous work through them!
 They have touched countless lives, as have groups of volunteers.

 I honestly and truly appreciate the work they are doing.

 Planning-wise, the organization I am with has helped the leaders by taking the teaching and scheduling responsibilities.
 We have had quite the rigorous schedule!

 I love that they have the passion for social changes to take place in this city, but it seems to have come at the cost of openly proclaiming faith to those they interact with.